ethereum-optimism/specs/specs/interop.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+TODO: rename low level relaying message to finalizing message so the relayMessage can be a property of the messenger

 # Interoperability

 The ability for a blockchain to easily read the state of another blockchain is called interoperability.